 After finishing my undergraduate degree in electrical engineering from Bilkent University in 2001, I went to Georgia Tech to get my PhD in electrical and computer engineering.
 Since then, I have been working on problems associated with multimedia applications that generate many (often high-bandwidth and time-critical) flows of information with complex inter-flow semantic relationships.
 After graduating in 2006, I started at Cisco's Video and Content Platforms Research and Advanced Development Group.
 I architected, designed and developed algorithms, protocols, products and solutions in the service provider and enterprise video domains.
 Papers, talks and presentations from my Cisco projects are available here.

-I left Cisco in late 2015, and started my own company - Networked Media, where I offer consulting services to industrial, legal and academic institutions in the IP video space.
-In June 2016, I also started as a faculty at Özyeğin University Computer Science Department, where I am currently teaching networking and multimedia courses to grads and undergrads.
+I left Cisco in late 2015, and started my own company - Networked Media, where I offer consulting services to media-tech companies and law firms in the IP video space.
+In June 2016, I also started as a faculty at Ozyegin University Computer Science Department, where I am currently teaching networking and multimedia courses to grads and undergrads.
 I also spend a considerable amount of time on services in the academic world.

-- Advances in Multimedia Streaming: Algorithms, Standards and Optimization Techniques (link)
+- Advances in Multimedia Streaming: Algorithms, Standards and Optimization Techniques (link, slides)

 IEEE ICIP Tutorial - Sept.
 2021

 - A Master's Toolbox and Algorithms for Low-Latency Live Streaming (link, slides)